demisto/content-docs/docs/tutorials/tutorial-playbook-TIM-EDL.md

 ## Configure the Threat Intel Feed

 Cortex XSOAR comes with the several TIM feeds out of the box.
-In this flow, we will define the Bambenek Consulting feed, as it is considered relatively reliable.
+In this flow, we will define the Bambenek Consulting feed.

 1. Navigate to **Settings > Integrations > Servers and Services** and search for Bambenek.